-Benefits of syndicated eurocredits lie in the fact that they make it possible to distribute loan risk among the members of the syndicate; banks can participate in lending, regardless of their size; the borrower gets a great loan due to the unification of resources of certain number of banks; the difference between interest rates on loans is much lower than on national markets; allocation of loans is carried out in any freely convertible currency, and it gives the borrower the ability to use these tools on his own, without limiting his economic decisions.
+Advantages of syndicated eurocredits consist in that they make it possible to distribute credit risk among the members of the syndicate; banks can participate in lending, regardless of their size; the borrower gets a great credit due to the unification of resources of certain number of banks; the difference between interest rates on loans is much lower than on national markets; allocation of credits is carried out in any freely convertible currency, and it gives the borrower the ability to use these tools on his own, without limiting his economic decisions.

-Disadvantages of syndicated eurocredits related primarily to the fact that they are given for a shorter period, compared to the national bank lending.
+Disadvantages of syndicated eurocredits are related primarily to the fact that they are provided for a shorter period, compared to the national bank crediting.

 10.4.
-The international official assistance to developing countries - nonmarket mechanism of the redistribution of financial resources
+What is the essence of the international official assistance to developing countries?